louisebphansen/assignment4-WARP-classification/README.md

 <img width="767" alt="Skærmbillede 2023-05-22 kl  16 43 05" src="https://github.com/louisebphansen/assignment4-WARP-classification/assets/75262659/68651d2c-fe90-4804-98f5-b9836c7d70cb">

 Looking at the history plots, it is clear that whether the data is balanced or not makes a difference.
 When balancing the data, the curves in the history plots follow each other more nicely, i.e., training and validation loss decreases somewhat similarly, and training and validation accuracy increases similarly.
 For the imbalanced data however, the accuracy curves especially could indicate that the model does not generalize very well, as the validation accuracy is not improving along the training accuracy.
-It does not show signs of being any of the imbalanced models to be very good.
+The plots do not show signs of any of the imbalanced models being very good.
 This is also evident from the classification reports, where all three imbalanced models actually show a fair perfomance when looking only at accuracy and weighted average F1 scores.
 However, when looking closely at the classes seperatly, it becomes clear that the models are very bad, as they are only performing well on the 'plastic' class.
-It is likely that the history plots and classification reports yield strange results due to the high imbalanced of number of samples in the data, and that they only have learned to predict the ‘plastic’ class.
+It is likely that the history plots and classification reports yield strange results due to the high imbalance of number of samples in the data, and that they only have learned to predict the ‘plastic’ class.

 When inspecting the impact different levels of data augmentation has on the balanced dataset, the 'no augmentation' and 'low augmentation' both yield nice looking history plots.
-The 'high' augmentation balanced model, on the other hand, has lower levels of validation accuracy and higher levels of loss, which indicates that the model does not generalize very well to new data.
+The 'high' augmentation balanced model, on the other hand, has lower levels of validation accuracy, which indicates that the model does not generalize very well to new data.
 The classification reports for the balanced models show that even though the balanced models have a lower overall accuracy, the F1 scores are distributed more equally, yielding a higher macro average for all the models.
 The more 'distributed accuracy' comes at the cost of the performance of the 'plastic' class, however, which has decreased somewhat compared to the imbalanced models.
 When looking at augmentation levels, the high augmentation gives worse performance compared to no or low augmentation.
 This could indicate that using too much augmentation adds non-significant noise to the data, which does not improve the model's performance.
 There is not a very big difference between the no augmentation model and the low augmentation model, which again could indicate that for this scenario, using data augmentation does not help with performance.
 Although the balanced models are arguably better than the imbalanced ones, they are still not very good.
 Their performance would not suffice in a real-world scenario.
 The best solution to this problem would be to gather more data for the classes with few samples.